nopnop2002/esp-idf-mcp3002/README.md

 Driver for A/D converter with SPI serial interface.
 esp-idf includes an ADC driver, but the convertible voltage is up to 3.3V.
 By giving Vref appropriately and level-shifting MOSI and SCK, Higher voltages can be converted.
-For example, when converting 5V, the high level input voltage of MOSI and SCK will be 0.7*5V=3.5V or higher.
+For example, when converting 5V, High Level Input Voltage of MOSI and SCK must be 0.7*5V=3.5V or higher.

 # Supported converters
 |Model|Number of channels|Resolution|MinValue|MaxValue|